-- 5.0 General Exemptions or
+- 0 Exemptions

-However you should always contact the Council to find out whether you need planning approval for any use or development you might be considering.
+However, you should always contact the Council to find out whether you need planning approval for any use or development you might be considering.
 Council will also give you advice on the information you will need to provide.

 How long does planning approval take?